bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 ![shorthand_grid_gap_rows_and_columns](/assets/images/css_grid/shorthand_grid_gap_rows_columns.png){: center-image}

-I think just by seeing the result of assigning two values to the grid-gap property we can discern what's going on.
+I think just by seeing the result of assigning two values to the <code>grid-gap</code> property we can discern what's going on.
 The first value is the gap we want between rows, and the second is the gap we want between rows.
-If you'd prefer to be more specific, you can write these two grid-gap properties separately, but to me the shorthand value is so much cleaner.
+If you'd prefer to be more specific, you can write these two <code>grid-gap</code> properties separately, but to me the shorthand value is so much cleaner.
 Here's what that would look like:

 {% highlight css %}
 .container {